 UGC Lets Marketers Cut Through the Noise

 The conventional tools used in this space, whether commercials or targeted banner ads, have diminishing returns.
-Not only do we have to deal with AdBlock, but maybe even worse is Ad blindness—the ability we all have to instinctively ignore the selling messages we see on social media, emails, and websites.
+Not only do we have to deal with ad blockers, but maybe even worse is ad blindness—the ability we have all developed to instinctively ignore the selling messages we see on social media, emails, and websites.

 Your Competitors Aren’t Maximizing UGC

 And if the research is any indication, it’s unlikely that your company has put a system in place to leverage User Generated Content.
 Only 27% of brands (including marketing agencies) have a system in place to find, manage, and utilize user content.
 This means the majority of companies are wasting powerful, free promotion that could augment their marketing efforts in a big way.

 After years leading the marketing charge for some of the biggest brands like HP and Xerox, I’ve noticed a common trend: most marketers are doing the same thing to reach customers.
 Call these conventions or best practices, while necessary items on the marketing menu, anything you do to augment and enhance that strategy will give your company an advantage over your competitors.